sanduhrs/drupal-icecast/yp/README.txt

 // $Id$

+The Icecast YP directory listing specification allows an Icecast server to update a central directory with information about its available public streams.

-The YP module provides a Drupal-based Icecast YP directory, both the CGI script to receive YP posts from Icecast servers and a sortable directory display page.
+The YP module provides a Drupal-based Icecast YP directory, including both the CGI script to receive YP posts from Icecast servers and a sortable directory display page.

 After installing the module, you can submit your Icecast stream(s)